-Technical chart patterns are studied in depth by people who strongly believe in technical analysis.
-These type of investors who look at trading charts or technical stock charts are usually traders rather than value investors.
+Technical analysis is based on the study of past price and volume movements of a security with the help of technical stock charts or trading charts.
 The Diageo stock price data and volume are plotted in DEO stock charts and these trading charts form the basis of technical analysis.

-The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
-Traders usually wait for a confirmed crossover signal before entering into a trading position.
-Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
+The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The Diageo MACD indicator can be used to identify bullish and bearish trends for the stock.

-This technical indicator compares the relative strength or weakness of a stock.
-It measures the magnitude of rise or fall in stock price movements .
-If the RSI of DEO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of DEO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.